jaidev3/w4-d4-vector-embeddings/hr-onboarding-knowledge-assistant/README.md

 ## 📚 What this project does

 1. **Document Upload** – HR can upload PDFs, DOCX, or TXT files (`/upload` endpoint or *Upload* tab in the Streamlit UI).
-2. **Ingestion & Indexing** – Text is extracted, chunked, and (for now) converted into *placeholder* embeddings.
+2. **Ingestion & Indexing** – Text is extracted, chunked, and converted into high-quality OpenAI embeddings.
 Chunks + embeddings are stored persistently in a local Chroma vector database.
 3. **Conversational Querying** – Employees ask questions via chat.
 Their query is embedded, the most relevant chunks are retrieved, and a response is generated with policy citations.
 4. **Admin Dashboard** – A lightweight Streamlit dashboard lets HR delete previously uploaded files.

-> ⚠️  The current version uses deterministic **placeholder embeddings** (fast but low-quality).
-Swap in a real embedding model (e.g. OpenAI, HuggingFace, instructor-XL, etc.) to improve answer quality – no other code changes required.
+> ✅  This version uses **OpenAI's text-embedding-3-small model** for high-quality semantic embeddings.
+Make sure to set your `OPENAI_API_KEY` environment variable.

 ---